Mmorami/LATEX_Scientific_Paper_Template/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+Any improvement should be saved as a new version, with documentation on changes and improvements from previous version.

 ## License
 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)